top of page

 October 2025

-IU fires Director of Student Media Jim Rodenbush, who refused to censor the Indiana Daily Student newspaper.
-IU temporarily cut the IDS print edition.
+IU fires Director of Student Media Jim Rodenbush, who reportedly refused to censor the Indiana Daily Student newspaper, and temporarily cuts the IDS print edition.

 September 2025

-IU deemed among the nation's worst institutions for free speech.
+IU ranked among the nation's bottom 3 worst institutions for free speech of over 250 universities surveyed.

 June 2025

-The Indiana Commission for Higher Education eliminates 43 and suspended 206 majors across the IU system.
+The Indiana Commission for Higher Education eliminates 43 and suspends 206 majors across the IU system.
 See our breakout of the programs impacted at IU Bloomington here (other campuses coming soon).

 May 2025